-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 Practically speaking, a company might have a spokesperson appointed and key advisers on standby, as well as ensuring that it can establish an internet microsite quickly if needed to publish documents/announcements in connection with a possible hostile bid.

-The use of US-style ‘poison pills' by London-listed Isle of Man companies is rare.
+The use of US-style 'poison pills' (also known as a 'shareholder rights plan') by London-listed Isle of Man companies is rare.
 This is partly a reflection of the Takeover Code restrictions on frustrating action.
-But even if a bid is not imminent ([and] the restrictions on frustrating action so do not apply, the adoption of a poison pill will usually require shareholder approval; and since UK institutional investors have historically opposed anti-takeover defences, it will be difficult to obtain such approval.
+But even if a bid is not imminent and the restrictions on frustrating action thus do not apply, the adoption of a poison pill will usually require shareholder approval; and since UK institutional investors have historically opposed anti-takeover defences, it will be difficult to obtain such approval.

+Undervalued companies may consider repurchasing shares as a defensive measure designed to:

 8 Trends and predictions